 “He’s still not wearing a wedding ring,” my sister sing-songs.

-The alleged love of my life—Frank—who I fell for sophomore year of university, graduated two years ahead of me.
+The alleged love of my life—Frank—who I fell for during my sophomore year of university and graduated two years ahead of me.
 He went on to veterinary school, promising we’d do the long-distance thing, that he’d stay faithful so we could build a real future together after we both finished our respective programs.
 But he fell for a woman who offered to bankroll his clinic.

 I should’ve known better.